juanm-ibarbalz/centinai/README.md

    ./start.sh
    ```

-5. Open ports (3000 for frontend, 3001 for backend) or configure a reverse proxy (e.g., Nginx) to serve multiple services under one domain.
+5. Open ports or configure a reverse proxy to serve multiple services under one domain.

 ## Built With